The Team of WTS

 VETS UNITED Project Manager Uganda (Academic Education)

-Dr Paul Ssuna works as a veterinarian at the Central Diagnostic Laboratory at the College of Veterinary Medicine and Biosecurity of Makerere University in Kampala.
-As VETS UNITED project manager, he coordinates animal welfare trainings for students in animal health subjects and works closely with decision makers to promote the integration into the curriculum.
-Paul Ssuna is dedicated to animal welfare and currently pursuing a master’s programme in Applied animal behaviour and animal welfare at Edinburgh University, Scotland.
+Dr Dickson Tayebwa is a veterinarian with a MSc degree in Animal and Food Hygiene and is the first lectuerer for Animal Welfare at the College of Veterinary Medicine and Biosecurity of Makerere University in Kampala.
+He has been working for the VETS UNITED programme since 2019 and took over the management of the project in 2022.
+Dickson coordinates animal welfare trainings for students and staff of animal health subjects and works closely with decision makers to promote the integration into the curriculum.